brob/jekyll-portfolio/site-src/_posts/2019-03-28-tech-barrier-to-entry.md

 I'm grateful for my unique journey to find my professional niche.
 It's taken a lot of twists and turns.
 Is my journey replicable in this era of developer tooling and convenience?

 In this live vlog, I explored some ideas around the barrier to entry facing non-techies striving to become developers.
+Here's a slighly less rambling version of said vlog.

 ## My journey to this point